anaoaktree/vcgen/README.md

 The webapp is currently not live, please refer to the vcgen folder to try in your local machine.
 Instructions below :)

 ## vcgen folder description

-This folder contains all the code used in the VCGEN and some programs used to test it :
+This folder contains all the code used in the VCGEN and some programs used to test it, *hello.imp* and *hello1.imp*
-	* "hello.imp"
-	* "hello1.imp"

 ### Instructions

-- To prove a program in a file, e.g., "file.imp" run:
+- To prove a program in a file, e.g., "file.imp" run:*
 					```
 					python exec.py path_to_file/file.imp
 					```